 In 2018 he moved the Midland Eye Clinic into new premises at the Midland Crescent Village.
 The new clinic is shared with Drs.
-Jonathon Ng, Hessom Razavi and Nigel Morlet, and offers much improved facilities and better access than the Midland Professional Centre, as well as the opportunity to collaborate with colleagues who have subspecialist skills on site.
-He provides routine surgical treatment for cataract, pterygium, lid disease, and most other common eye diseases, as well as the most comprehensive assessment of colour vision disorders in W.A.
-The other ophthalmologists at the new Midland Eye Clinic have subspecialty training in glaucoma, medical retina, and corneal diseases.
+Jonathon Ng, Hessom Razavi, Anthony Clark, and Nigel Morlet, and offers much improved facilities and better access than the Midland Professional Centre, as well as the opportunity to collaborate with colleagues who have subspecialist skills on site.
+He provides routine surgical treatment for cataract and office management for most adult eye diseases.
+The other ophthalmologists at the Midland Eye Clinic have subspecialty training in glaucoma, medical retina, squint and corneal diseases.

-Ross has worked pro bono on several boards including RANZCO and the Perth Eye Centre, and is currently a board member of the Perth Eye Foundation, that fosters ophthalmic education and training in areas of disadvantage.
+Ross has worked pro bono on several boards including RANZCO and the Perth Eye Centre, and retired from the board of the Perth Eye Foundation in February 2021.
 He enjoys engaging collaboratively with the many excellent medical practitioners and optometrists in the Midland area.

 MEET THE TEAM